...

 Prostate cancer is second most common cancer in men, with 1 in 7 men projected to be diagnosed with prostate cancer in their lifetime.
 Having a board-certified urologist on your side is essential to restoring your health and recovering your sexual function.

 At Comprehensive Urology in Beverly Hills, Los Angeles, we specialize i diagnosis the symptoms of prostate cancer and providing prostate cancer treatment in our state-of-the-art facilities.
 Dr. Kia Michel and his expert team work tirelessly to optimize your outcomes and provide the best solutions available.
-To get screened for prostate cancer, schedule an appointment with Comprehensive Urology.
-You can book by phone or book online today.

 Table of Contents

 Prostate cancer occurs in the prostate gland.
 This is a walnut-shaped gland located in the male lower abdomen.
 Its function is to produce fluid for transporting and nourishing sperm.
-Early detection and treatment is the best way to fight prostate cancer and prevent it from spreading to other parts of your body.
+Early detection and treatment are the best way to fight prostate cancer and prevent it from spreading to other parts of your body.

 An important point to note is prostate cancer begins to grow in the prostate gland.
 If left untreated, it can spread to other parts of the body and progress into advanced prostate cancer.
-Facing a prostate cancer diagnosis can be overwhelming, but understanding the available treatment options can provide a sense of empowerment and guide you towards making informed decisions.
-In this blog, we delve into the various treatment options for prostate cancer, exploring surgical interventions, radiation therapy approaches, hormone therapy, and the latest advances in Focal Therapy.
-By gaining knowledge about the benefits, potential side effects, and considerations for each treatment, you can navigate your prostate cancer journey with confidence and take an active role in your treatment plan.
+Facing a prostate cancer diagnosis can be overwhelming, but understanding the available treatment options can provide a sense of empowerment and guide you toward making informed decisions.

 Prostate Cancer is diagnosed using a combination of PSA bloodwork, a physical exam, a medical history of your prostate cancer symptoms, and an MRI Fusion Prostate Biopsy.

 Many Men are hesitant to be evaluated for prostate cancer symptoms because they’re often more afraid of the side effects of prostate cancer treatment than they are of the cancer itself.
 However, our staff has had great results using Shockwave Therapy for Erectile Dysfunction both before and after prostate cancer treatment.
-We also offer state of the art therapies that minimize the side effect of prostate cancer.
-With us, you have options that you wouldn’t find anywhere else as we host many new studies at our Beverly Hills facility.
+We also offer state-of-the-art therapies that minimize the side effects of prostate cancer.

 What are the Symptoms of Prostate Cancer?